Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: Experiments

-To quantitatively verify the contributions of each module in the MadyGraph, we add the partial components step by step with results shown in Table~\ref{Table:ablation} on the six benchmark simulated data.
-Compared with the baseline, the dynamic walk (DW) upon initial sampling significantly increases the reconstruction quality (0.92dB) with minor parameters overhead by dynamically modeling non-local dependencies.
-Moreover, the cross-scale (CS) node sampling scheme also contributes to performance improvement (0.16dB) by enlarging the receptive field.
-Furthermore, the motion-aware (MA) mechanism gives a performance improvement (0.14dB) by leveraging motion knowledge for better video representation.
-The final version achieves the best result, which indicates our MadyGraph is an effective combination of each component.
+{To quantitatively verify the contributions of each module in the MadyGraph, we add the partial components step by step with average results shown in Table~\ref{Table:ablation} on the grayscale simulated data, {specifically corresponding to:}

+\textbf{1) Dynamic walk (DW) sampling strategy}: The dynamic walk sampling could benefit from high adaptability and non-local spatial-temporal dependencies, leading to a significant performance increment by 0.51dB on PSNR compared with initial sampling at the fixed position.
+Furthermore, the computation cost is well controlled with minor parameters overhead by sparsely modeling non-local dependencies.

+\textbf{2) Cross-scale (CS) node sampling mechanism}: In contrast to performing graph aggregation at just one scale, our cross-scale node sampling scheme brings about a performance enhancement of 0.13 dB.
+This enlargement enables multi-level representations and naturally increases the receptive field size.
+Additionally, this parallel architecture results in a reasonable increase of parameters ($0.12 \times 10^6$) and inference time (0.01s), which are both acceptable.

+\textbf{3) Motion-aware (MA) information}: The prior knowledge of motion information (achieved by motion-aware dynamic walks) is incorporated to help the model find the positions of related nodes according to the motion over time in a video.
+It can be seen that the motion-aware mechanism achieves a performance improvement (0.09 dB) by leveraging motion knowledge for better video representation.
+Although the optical flow predictor leads to increased parameters, it is worth noting that the increased parameters need no training as the optical flow predictor has been already pre-trained.

+\textbf{4) Global knowledge (GK) integration}: The higher-level knowledge embedded in global graph nodes not only helps to identify and connect with relevant low-level nodes but also gains a holistic view of the entire video.
+It can be seen that the global knowledge achieves a performance improvement of 0.11 dB for video representation.
+Note that optical flow is utilized to highlight the foreground moving objects, contributing to each node’s feature update.

+{We have also conducted experiments on grayscale simulated videos by replacing our dynamic sampling strategy with patch-level sorting methods for sampling, including fixed stride sampling, sparse attention~\cite{child2019generating}, entropy-based sampling, MSE-based sampling, and self-attention~\cite{Transformer}.
+For fixed stride sampling, entropy-based, and MSE-based sampling approaches, we sample 27 neighboring nodes for each node, aligning with the number used in our proposed Graph module ($3\times 3$ neighboring nodes across 3 scales).
+Unlike these methods, self-attention operates globally, and the sparsity pattern of sparse attention is data-driven.
+The PSNR results and memory usage of these different sampling strategies are presented in Table~\ref{table:entropy}.
+As demonstrated in Table~\ref{table:entropy}, the proposed graph module not only achieves optimal performance but also maintains an appropriate level of memory usage.
+While fixed stride sampling and sparse attention having lower memory footprints, they yield comparatively poorer performance.}

+{Overall, the comprehensive version of MadyGraph performs best, demonstrating its effectiveness and efficiency as a harmonious combination of its components.
+Various components of MadyGraph can work well together to produce superior performance with an appropriate memory usage.}